How is the weather in Poland Lately

 Many people believe that autumn is the most beautiful period of the year.
 You can see how beautiful it is in the picture above.
 The landscape changes significantly.

 The weather in Poland is still encouraging and it is still nice to get out for a walk.
 Enjoy the amazing parks and see the beautiful colors of the trees.
 Golden Polish autumn, (Złota Polska Jesień) – is a phrase commonly used to describe autumn in Poland.

 As the summer is gone and the winter approaches, while the weather is still not cold, it's time to discover the magic in colors, as the trees are golden and rusty.
 Polish autumn starts on the first day of September.

 The sun rises around 4.46 a.m. and goes down around 6.24 p.m.
-It is a long day, as it last around 13 hours and allows you to discover the beauty of nature and make awesome pictures.
+It is a long day, as it lasts around 13 hours and allows you to discover the beauty of nature and make awesome pictures.

 November is the last month of the Polish autumn and it is definitely colder and more humid than in September.

-The last skylark (bird), leaves Poland for warmer countries and all the nature in the middle of the month is usually prepared for the hard winter season.
+The last skylark (bird), leaves Poland for warmer countries, and all the nature in the middle of the month is usually prepared for the hard winter season.

 WINTER - Take me away

 Many places can be covered by snow, but it doesn’t mean that you should stay at home and wait for the arrival of the new season.
 On the contrary, it is the perfect time for Cross country skiing or ski/snowboard.
 Note that you can also ski in Warsaw at the Park Szczęśliwice.

 There are a lot of beautiful places where you can fully enjoy these activities in Poland.
-If you are asking me, it is not the time for long walks and visits in Parks.
+If you are asking me, it is not the time for long walks and visits to Parks.
 Also walking tours and sightseeing might be more difficult.

 Hope you know How is the Weather in Poland!